AshampooSystems/boden/doc_input/winuwp_layout.md

 the documentation states explicitly that the parent container can ignore the DesiredSize and another size.
 So the documentation is - as of 2017-07-03 - incorrect, since only bigger sizes can be used.

+For some controls (like Button) Windows will not even allow the control to be BIGGER than its desired size either.
+No matter what size the parent view passes to Arrange, the control will ALWAYS be sized to its DesiredSize.

 This restriction does make sense in a way.
 It forces the parent container to call Measure again with a smaller availableSpace if it cannot deliver the original DesiredSize.
 So this rule ensures that each control gets a chance to adapt to a smaller size.